This 300-level course is all about learning what it really takes to become, as Gandhi encouraged us to do, the change we want to see in the world.

-The social entrepreneurship and business major—born from this growing mobilization—is drawing students who crave positive change in the world even more than their daily Snapchat fix.
+The social entrepreneurship major—born from this growing mobilization—is drawing students who crave positive change in the world even more than their daily Snapchat fix.
 By blending the boundaries of the public, private, and nonprofit worlds, this major prepares students for the 21st-century job market, which demands leaders steeped in service and armed with critical thought.

 In Strategies for Changemakers, students refine critical social entrepreneurial skills, discovering that taking risks, thinking strategically, working with others, and being resilient can improve lives and sustain our society.

-Josephine Balzac, visiting assistant professor of business
+Josephine Balzac, assistant professor of social entrepreneurship

 Professor Balzac trying cranberry hibiscus, which she says tastes just like cranberries.
 (Photo by Scott Cook)

 In a world that, at a faster rate than ever, needs innovative solutions to big problems, this interdisciplinary, community engagement course educates students to become agents of change.
 Students study social movements, meet with local community leaders, research the history of contemporary issues, and analyze strategies and systems while learning best practices of social innovation and entrepreneurship.